karlflores/WatchYourBackProject/README.md

 		- This is a value that represents how close our pieces are to the opponents.
 Later in the game we want to move our pieces as close as we can to the opponent pieces such that we can play are more offensive game such that we put ourselves in a position to capture them, if we are far away from the opponent we are not able to easily capture the opponet pieces.
 This function is only evaluated towards the end of the game.
 	11. The difference number of patterns between the two players, of pieces on the board that correspond to guaranteed captures.
 These specific patters are shown in the comments of the Features.py file.

-#### Machine Learning:
-- We did not successfully implement machine learning to train the weights of our evaluation function as we ran out of time.
-We implemented the basis for TD-Leaf(Lambda) in the file Learning/Learners.py, although it has not been fully tested yet

-- We actually have created a separate class called xml_helper to help save weights and load weights from an XML file.
-This class is actually used in our final submission to load the weights for our evaluation function.
-This allows to easily store and create different weights for our evaluation functions such that we can change it by just changing the file path to the weight-xml file.

-- Furthermore by using an XML file to load the weights, we can easily update and save weights generated by machine learning and "incrementally" update the weights as we wish.

-- This technique also would have allowed us to have multiple agents that use the same search strategy with essentially the same evaluation function, except with different weights (via the weight xml files).
-We could then verse the same agent with each other with two different weights and see whether one function is better than the other.
-This was we can effectively create slowly refine our evaluation function through machine learning techniques.

-- Sadly we did not have time to fully implement the TD-Leaf(Lambda) algorithm, all that was left to do was to try and return the "best policy vector" from the PV node found in the negamax algorithm such that we could extract the ith-feature for the partial derivative of the reward function, but we did not have time to do this sadly.

 #### ACTION EVALUATION FUNCTION FOR GREEDY/NAIVE MOVE ORDERING
 - In order to order the legal actions from most favourable to least we applied a "action evaluation to each of the legal actions once generated, we then used those values to order the actions in decreasing values of evaluation.